Killkase42/Metal-melting-Furnace/README.md

 As per the following drawing, the plan comprised an insulating earthen cavity, a fire fed by wood or charcoal, and a blower that supplied the fuel with sufficient oxygen to burn as hot as possible.
 (first drawing)

 This design did fufill its purpose, albeit just barely.
-The aluminum produced was not of great volume or quality (mixed in with slag) and the proces of use was very awkward.
+The aluminum produced was not of great volume or quality (mixed in with slag) and the process of use was very awkward.

 Advantages
 - Able to melt aluminum